IRS Forms

 • Line 3a, select building based under 42(h)(1)(E) or project based under 42(h)(1)(F).

-• Line 4, the allocation date is when your authorized official signs and dates the allocation document, and it should match the Form 8610 year.
+• Line 4, the allocation date is when your authorized official signs and dates the allocation document (not the project approval date, the owner's notice date, or the placed‑in‑service date), and it should match the Form 8610 year.

 • Lines 6a to 6c, complete only if a binding agreement exists and the owner elected to fix the applicable percentage for a month other than the placed‑in‑service month.